Celsius Holdings Inc. (CELH) Falls More Steeply Than Broader Market: What Investors Need to Know

-Celsius Holdings Inc. (CELH) ended the recent trading session at $34.28, demonstrating a -1.49% swing from the preceding day's closing price.
-The stock's performance was behind the S&P 500's daily loss of 0.29%.
-Meanwhile, the Dow experienced a drop of 0.25%, and the technology-dominated Nasdaq saw a decrease of 0.31%.
+The latest trading session saw Celsius Holdings Inc. (CELH) ending at $31.02, denoting a -1.93% adjustment from its last day's close.
+The stock fell short of the S&P 500, which registered a loss of 0.19% for the day.
+On the other hand, the Dow registered a loss of 0.7%, and the technology-centric Nasdaq increased by 0.04%.

-Shares of the company have depreciated by 13.76% over the course of the past month, underperforming the Consumer Staples sector's gain of 3.54% and the S&P 500's gain of 1.57%.
+Shares of the company witnessed a loss of 20.53% over the previous month, trailing the performance of the Consumer Staples sector with its gain of 2.38% and the S&P 500's gain of 1.95%.

-The upcoming earnings release of Celsius Holdings Inc. will be of great interest to investors.
-On that day, Celsius Holdings Inc. is projected to report earnings of $0.08 per share, which would represent a year-over-year decline of 73.33%.
-Meanwhile, the latest consensus estimate predicts the revenue to be $294.46 million, indicating a 23.47% decrease compared to the same quarter of the previous year.
+Market participants will be closely following the financial results of Celsius Holdings Inc. in its upcoming release.
+The company is expected to report EPS of $0.08, down 73.33% from the prior-year quarter.
+In the meantime, our current consensus estimate forecasts the revenue to be $294.46 million, indicating a 23.47% decline compared to the corresponding quarter of the prior year.

-In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $0.83 per share and a revenue of $1.41 billion, indicating changes of +7.79% and +6.72%, respectively, from the former year.
+Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $0.82 per share and revenue of $1.4 billion, indicating changes of +6.49% and +6.4%, respectively, compared to the previous year.

-Investors should also pay attention to any latest changes in analyst estimates for Celsius Holdings Inc. These latest adjustments often mirror the shifting dynamics of short-term business patterns.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for Celsius Holdings Inc. Such recent modifications usually signify the changing landscape of near-term business trends.
+Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 17.59% lower.
+The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 18.76% lower within the past month.
 Celsius Holdings Inc. presently features a Zacks Rank of #5 (Strong Sell).

-From a valuation perspective, Celsius Holdings Inc. is currently exchanging hands at a Forward P/E ratio of 42.05.
-This expresses a premium compared to the average Forward P/E of 18.42 of its industry.
+With respect to valuation, Celsius Holdings Inc. is currently being traded at a Forward P/E ratio of 38.77.
+This valuation marks a premium compared to its industry's average Forward P/E of 17.61.

-We can additionally observe that CELH currently boasts a PEG ratio of 2.59.
-The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
-By the end of yesterday's trading, the Food - Miscellaneous industry had an average PEG ratio of 2.77.
+It is also worth noting that CELH currently has a PEG ratio of 2.38.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+As the market closed yesterday, the Food - Miscellaneous industry was having an average PEG ratio of 2.83.

 The Food - Miscellaneous industry is part of the Consumer Staples sector.
-This industry currently has a Zacks Industry Rank of 90, which puts it in the top 36% of all 250+ industries.
+This industry, currently bearing a Zacks Industry Rank of 90, finds itself in the top 36% echelons of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 5 Stocks Set to Double.
 Click to get this free report